 Our guests explore many topics related to culture and climate – from the regeneration of public spaces to the significance of community connection and Indigenous knowledge, sharing valuable insights into the challenges and benefits of creating and experiencing culture with environmental responsibility at its core.

-Cultura Circular is a British Council Americas programme.
+Circular Culture is a British Council Americas programme.
 It brings together more than 100 festivals from 11 countries, committed to sharing knowledge across borders to drive real change in the arts and culture sector.
 Each episode is available in English, Spanish, and Portuguese, with transcripts in all three languages.
 This podcast series is produced by Julie’s BicycleA new episode will be available every two weeks.

 Find out more about the programme